Apple’s iOS 14.5 update has arrived. And with it, a flood of changes to Facebook Ads Manager.

 Not to mention … uncertainty, confusion, and fear.

-☝️ Jump straight to the action by clicking the linked text.
+⬆️ Jump straight to the action by clicking the linked text or …

 As of early May, Apple users on all mobile devices are receiving the App Tracking Transparency (ATT) Prompt — giving them the choice to opt-in or opt-out of data tracking.

-Before this update, Facebook could directly connect its users’ app-to-onsite activity through the Pixel — in other words, actions on Facebook with actions on a business’s website.
+Before this update, the Pixel could directly connect Facebook users’ app-to-onsite activity — in other words, actions on Facebook with actions on a business’s website.

 Now, Facebook’s data, attribution, and tracking will be severely limited.

 Verifying your domain is the first, most-immediate, and most-pressing step.